 Associates of the Boston Public Library’s Children’s Writer in Residence Fellowship

 Boston Public Library was established in 1848 and is the oldest large municipal library in the United States.
 The Library’s Children’s Writer in Residence Program provides an emerging children’s writer with the financial support and space needed to complete one literary work for children or young adults.
 The writer in residence receives a $20,000 stipend and a private office in the Central Library.
 Applicants cannot have published more than three books to date.
-Applications close on 10 June.
+Applications are expected to close in June.

 Writers Omi at Ledig House

 has hosted hundreds of authors and translators, representing more than fifty countries, including Gary Shteyngart, Kiran Desai and Colum McCann.
 Ledig House located in Ghent, New York, two and a half hours from New York City and guests may select a residency of one week to two months.
-Application close on 15 July.
+Application are expected to close in July.

 Hedgebrook Writers in Residence Program

 is located on Whidbey Island, about thirty-five miles north-west of Seattle.
 The program is open to all women writers, whether their work has been published yet or not.
-Applications opened on 18 June and close on 25 July.
+Applications opened will open in mid-June and close in late July.